artprojectgroup/woocommerce-apg-sms-notifications/readme.txt

 1. Screenshot of WC - APG SMS Notifications.

 == Changelog ==
+= 3.3.0 =
+* Security: the settings are now validated before being saved, so the gateway host can no longer be pointed at an arbitrary server.
+* Security: Altiria now connects over HTTPS, and Twilio authenticates through a header instead of the URL.
+* Security: the debug email no longer includes your gateway credentials in clear text.
+* Twizo / Silverstreet: the provider's API servers no longer exist, so a dashboard notice now warns anyone using that gateway to switch to another one.
+* Fixed a fatal error with Routee and SMS.CX when the gateway was unreachable.
+* Fixed custom variables and order dates returning empty with HPOS enabled.
+* Fixed several PHP notices with custom order statuses and unconfigured gateways.
+* Fixed the settings page not saving for shop managers.
+* WPML: detecting WPML no longer relies on a function deprecated since WPML 3.2, so message translations keep working on WPML 5.0.
+* Compatibility with WordPress 7.2 and WooCommerce 11.1.0.
 = 3.2.0 =
 * Removed discontinued SMS gateway: MobTexting (service no longer available).
 * Migrated rebranded gateways to their current APIs: Clockwork → TextAnywhere, Solutions Infini → Kaleyra, Twizo → Silverstreet. **These gateways now require credentials from the successor provider.**